denisw/redux-preboiled/README.md

 - **Served _à la carte_.** Each of Preboiled's helpers can be used stand-alone.
   Just pick and use the ones you want and ignore the rest.
 If your build setup does [tree shaking][tree-shaking], the unused helpers won't even be added to your application's build output.

 - **Minimal magic.** Preboiled avoids clever "magic" tricks which minimize boilerplate at the expense of understandability.
 Instead, it favors simple, composable functions with easy-to-understand semantics and implementations.

 - **TypeScript-friendly.** Redux Preboiled is written in [TypeScript][typescript].
 Its helpers are designed to be easy to type and amenable to automatic type inference, making it easy to write type-safe Redux code.

+For more background on the motivation behind this library, see the [introductory blog post][blog].

 ## Installation